KULeuven-MICAS/snitch_cluster/docs/tutorial/csrman_design.md

 | csr_reg_set_ready_i               |  Accelerator side is ready to accept configurations |
 | csr_reg_ro_set_i [NumRoCsr][31:0] |  Packed RO register data                            |

 The `NumRwCsr` and `NumRoCsr` pertain to the number of RW and RO registers, respectively.
-These are design-time parameters which we configure for the CSR manager.
+These are design-time parameters that we configure for the CSR manager.
 See section [Configuring the Generated CSR Manager](#configuring-the-generated-csr-manager)

 # CSR Manager Features for SNAX ALU